hexalang/Hexa/docs/reference.md

 // Allow throwing only a specific subset
 @throws(IOException, ParseError) // Compiler enforces that only these can escape
 // Alternatively disallow selected exception type and propagate others
-// @noThrow(TypeError)
+// @noThrow(TypeError) // Rule to disallow throwing TypeError
 fun readConfig(path String) Config {
 	if not exists(path) {
 		throw IOException("File not found")
 	}

-	// Also forces the user to catch other calls if they throw other exceptions try {
+	// Nested calls that throw force the caller to handle those exceptions according to the rules try {
 		functionThatThrowsTypeError()
 	} catch e TypeError {